 How to Conduct Effective Behavioural Interviews

-Prior to interviewing a candidate, it’s important to review the job description to find what kind of competencies and skills are required for the position.
-Based on those needs, you can create behavioral-based interview questions.
+Before interviewing candidates, it’s important to review the job description and find the competencies and skills that are required for the position.
+Based on those needs, you can create effective behavioural interview questions.

 How to Create Behavioral Interview Questions